boves/learning/css/css_grid/README.md

 Coded today, but it was at work, so it didn't get counted.
 Or maybe that was today.
 Who knows!
 I'm going to do it again haha.
+Ok, this is becoming a pattern.
+That's ok!
+The point is that a coder makes a commit every day in GitHub.
+Or, at least the kind of coder that I want to be.
+Goodnight!